LegoCreation/CNN_eddy_detection/readme.md

 cd CNN_eddy_detection

 # Create environment to work in and activate it
-$ conda create -n eddy-tracking python=3.8
+$ conda create -n eddy-tracking python=3.8.16
 $ conda activate eddy-tracking

 # use pip to install PyEddyTracker
-$ pip install pyEddyTracker
+$ pip install pyEddyTracker==3.6.1

-# manually install a couple of dependencies
+# manually install/uninstall a couple of dependencies
+$ pip uninstall pymc3
+$ pip uninstall pymc-learn
+$ pip install -r pip_requirements.txt
+$ pip install xarray==2022.11.0
-$ pip install dask
+$ pip install numpy==1.21.0
-$ pip install xarray
+$ pip install zarr==2.13.3
-$ pip install tensorflow
+$ pip install dask==2023.2.0

+## For tensorflow numpy==1.24.3 is required but for py-eddy-tracker numpy==1.21.0 is required.
+Hence cannot be used simultaneouly.

 # Create a Kernel for jupyter notebook
 $ mamba install ipykernel